the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 ## API

-### withInlineProps(opts)(Component)
+### `withInlineProps(opts)(Component)`

-Converts a React `Component` that uses render props into one that uses inline props.
+Converts a React `Component` that uses render-props into one that uses inline-props.

-**opts** is an object whose keys are the names of `Component`'s render props; the values are the names of the inline props to be assiociated with the render function arguments.
+**`opts`** is an object whose keys are the names of `Component`'s render-props; the values are the names of the inline-props to be assiociated with the render function arguments.
 They can be an array of strings, or a single string (for single argument functions).

-**Component** is any React component that uses render props.
+**`Component`** is any React component that uses render-props.

 The **return value** is an array with two entries.
-The first is the inline prop enabled component, the second one is a `props` object. `props` has the same keys as `opts`, the values are objects who have an InlineProp against each key string provided in `opts`.
+The first is the inline-prop enabled component, the second one is a `props` object. `props` has the same keys as `opts`, the values are objects who have an InlineProp against each key string provided in `opts`.
 For example, if `opts = { myProp: ['a', 'b'] }`, then `props = { myProp: { a: (InlineProp), b: (InlineProp) } }`.

-### withInlineProps(args...)(Component)
+### `withInlineProps(args...)(Component)`

 Shorthand for `withInlineProps({ children: args })(Component)`.

 The **return value** is an array with two entries.
-The first is the inline prop enabled component as before, the second one is an object containing InlineProp entries for each of the `args`.
+The first is the inline-prop enabled component as before, the second one is an object containing InlineProp entries for each of the `args`.
 For example, if `args = ['a', 'b']` then `props = { a: (InlineProp), b: (InlineProp) }`.

-### InlineProp
+### `InlineProp`

-These can be placed anywhere inside their inline prop enabled components, or set to any prop of elements contained by the component.
-They will be set to the value passed by the inline prop enabled component when it renders.
+These can be placed anywhere inside their inline-prop enabled components, or set to any prop of elements contained by the component.
+They will be set to the value passed by the inline-prop enabled component when it renders.

-Moreover, inline props have the following methods against them:
+Moreover, inline-props have the following methods against them:

-**inlineProp.map(callback)** returns a new InlineProp that behaves like `inlineProp`, but before it is rendered, passes its value to callback and renders callback's return value instead.
+**`inlineProp.map(callback)`** returns a new InlineProp that behaves like `inlineProp`, but before it is rendered, passes its value to callback and renders callback's return value instead.

-**inlineProp.from(propId)** returns a new InlineProp that behaves like `inlineProp`, but retrieves its value from a specific render prop component (not the closest ancestor, which is the default).
+**`inlineProp.from(propId)`** returns a new InlineProp that behaves like `inlineProp`, but retrieves its value from a specific render-prop component (not the closest ancestor, which is the default).
 The `propId` value is compared to the `propId` prop of any enclosing component that supplies the `inlineProp`.
 Calls to `from()` can be chained together, with the last one overwriting the previous `propId` choice.
-If called without an argument, `.from()` reconnects the inline prop to the closest ancestor.
+If called without an argument, `.from()` reconnects the inline-prop to the closest ancestor.

-**inlineProp.combine(otherProps, mappingFunction)** returns a CombinedInlineProp that collects the values of all specified inline props, and passes them as arguments to `mappingFunction`.
+**`inlineProp.combine(otherProps, mappingFunction)`** returns a `CombinedInlineProp` that collects the values of all specified inline-props, and passes them as arguments to `mappingFunction`.
 It resolves to the return value of mapping function. `otherProps` can either be an array of InlineProps, or just a single InlineProp.

-### CombinedInlineProp
+### `CombinedInlineProp`

-These can be placed anywhere inside their inline prop enabled components, or set to any prop of elements contained by the component.
+These can be placed anywhere inside their inline-prop enabled components, or set to any prop of elements contained by the component.
 They will be set to the value returned by their `mappingFunction`(see `inlineProp.combine`), which is passed the values of all InlinePros this depends on.

 Moreover, CombinedInlineProp has the following method:

-**combinedInlineProp.map(callback)** returns a new CombinedInlineProp that behaves like `combinedInlineProp` but further transforms the result of `mappingFunction` by passing it to `callback`, and using `callback`'s return value instead.
+**`combinedInlineProp.map(callback)`** returns a new CombinedInlineProp that behaves like `combinedInlineProp` but further transforms the result of `mappingFunction` by passing it to `callback`, and using `callback`'s return value instead.